-St Neots toddler to be Potton football mascot after recovery
+St Neots toddler becomes Potton football mascot after recovery

 - Published

-A toddler who was given a 20% chance of survival is to be the mascot at the football club where his father works.
+A toddler who was given a 20% chance of survival has become a mascot at the football club where his father works.

 Harry Jackson, aged one, from St Neots, Cambridgeshire, was left fighting for his life after he became seriously ill on holiday in Greece.

-Doctors discovered, after he had gone into septic shock, that he had been born with a twisted abdomen.
+Doctors discovered after he had gone into septic shock that he had been born with a twisted abdomen.

 Dad Gary Jackson said the mascot idea, at Potton United, was "to introduce him back and to say thank you to everyone".

+Much more important than any game today #welcomebackharry pic.twitter.com/AW6zm1bODi— Potton United FC (@PottonUnited) March 19, 2022

-On 17 October, while on a holiday in Crete, Harry became seriously ill.
+On 17 October, while on holiday in Crete, Harry became seriously ill.

 Mr Jackson is the assistant manager at non-league Potton, in Bedfordshire, and the club helped fundraise for his son's treatment and to get him home.